mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-<h2>Null usage</h2>
+## Null usage

 I prefer to point the pointer to nullptr (or NULL for C and older than c++11 compilers) when there is nothing to point to: declaration and deletion.
-In this way, I avoid undefined behavior. <br/>
+In this way, I avoid undefined behavior.